Nikon D500 vs Olympus PEN-F

 Studio photographers will appreciate that the Nikon D500 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the PEN-F from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the D500 and PEN-F can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Nikon D500 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.